Deekshithtr/Travlog/README.md

 # Travlog
-travlog is a website where you can view all the tourist places around the globe.
+##### Travlog is a website where you can view all the tourist places around the globe.

 # Downloading